-One of the biggest concerns during a criminal trial for sexual violence is weighing the victim’s constitutional right to privacy against the perpetrator’s constitutional right to confront the witnesses against him.
+One of the biggest concerns during a sexual violence criminal trial is weighing the victim's constitutional right to privacy against the perpetrator's right to confront the witness(es) against him.
 Can you imagine what would happen if the perpetrator was allowed to ask questions for the sole purpose of embarrassing or shaming the victim?
-This would lead to severely traumatic experiences for the victim and would probably contribute to much lower reporting of sexual violence.
+Those questions would lead to severely traumatic experiences for the victim and would probably deter the victim from reporting violence in the future.

-Luckily, the Federal Rules of Evidence act as guidelines in order to prevent the perpetrator from needlessly embarrassing or shaming the victim.
-For example, Rule 412 of the Federal Rules of Evidence prevents perpetrators from introducing evidence that the victim engaged in other sexual behavior or evidence offered to prove that a victim is predisposed to have a certain sexual history.
-Essentially, the perpetrator cannot present history of the victim’s prior sexual relationships in order to embarrass the victim.
-There are three very limited exceptions to Rule 412.
-First, a perpetrator can introduce evidence of a victim’s sexual history if it proves that someone other than the perpetrator is the source of semen, injury, or other physical evidence.
-Next, if the victim has previously had a consensual sexual relationship with the perpetrator, the perpetrator can offer this into evidence to prove that the sexual contact in question was consensual.
-Finally, the victim’s sexual history must be admitted into evidence if not admitting it would violate one of the perpetrator’s constitutional rights to a fair trial.
+Luckily, the Federal Rules of Evidence act as guidelines to prevent the perpetrator from needlessly embarrassing or shaming the victim.
+For example, Rule 412 of the Federal Rules of Evidence prevents perpetrators from introducing evidence that the victim engaged in other sexual behavior or evidence offered to expose the victim's sexual history.
+The perpetrator cannot present the history of the victim's prior sexual relationships to embarrass the victim.

-Just as the Federal Rules of Evidence are designed to protect victims of sexual violence, they are not generous to perpetrators of sexual violence.
-Generally speaking, federal courts are not allowed to admit evidence of a criminal defendant’s prior convictions for the purpose of proving that he acted in conformity with that criminal behavior during the crime for which he is on trial.
-Federal Rules of Evidence 413 or 414, however, provide that if the criminal defendant has been previously convicted of sexual assault or child molestation, the court can admit that evidence during a sexual assault or child molestation trial.
-In other words, the defendant’s prior bad behavior can come back to haunt him during the present trial for rape or child molestation.
+Just as the Federal Rules of Evidence are designed to protect victims of sexual violence, they are not generous to perpetrators of sexual abuse.
+Federal courts are not allowed to admit evidence of a criminal defendant's prior convictions to prove that he acted in conformity with that criminal behavior during the crime for which he is on trial.
+Federal Rules of Evidence 413 or 414, however, provide that if the criminal defendant has past charges of sexual assault or child molestation, the court can admit that evidence during a sexual assault or child molestation trial.
+In other words, the defendant's prior bad behavior can come back to haunt them during the present trial for rape or child molestation.

-There are many rules of evidence, not just the ones that have been discussed above.
-The Rules discussed above, however, are the ones that will most likely have an impact during a federal criminal trial for sexually violent behavior.
-Understanding the Federal Rules of Evidence can be very beneficial for a victim, because an understanding of these Rules can show the victim what to expect at trial and make her feel more secure about the criminal trial process.
+There are many rules of evidence in addition to the rules discussed above.
+The rules discussed above, however, are the ones that will most likely have an impact during a federal criminal trial for sexually violent behavior.
+Understanding the Federal Rules of Evidence can be very beneficial for a victim because an understanding of these rules can show the victim what to expect at trial and make them feel more secure about the criminal trial process.

 4015 E. Paradise Falls Dr. Suite 131, Tucson, Arizona 85712